pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_logic_or_simple_simple.md

 ## Todos triggered

-- (todo) can we support this const aliasing blocking statement?
-WhileStatement
+- (todo) do we want to support Literal as expression statement in free loops?

 ## Globals